tomates provencales

 • Lightly oil a baking dish large enough to accommodate 8 tomato halves laid next to each other (depending on the size of your tomatoes, a 8 x 8" dish is roughly the right size)

-• Remove the core from the tomatoes and cut them in half crosswise.
+• Cut the tomatoes in half crosswise.
 Over a bowl, gently remove the seeds from the cavities using your fingers.

 • In a bowl, mix together the bread crumbs, cheese, garlic, parsley, salt and pepper.
 Add 2 tablespoons of olive oil and toss well.